shelleywong/CSCI211-Course-Materials/Programs/program05.md

 Instead of having a single checkout queue, give each checker its own queue.<br>

 When a customer is done shopping, put the customer on the checker with the fewest number of customers. `The number of customers is: the number of customers in the checker's queue + the customer being served (if there is one)`.
-Do not consider how many items each customer has or the time the checker will finish with the current customer.
-Ignore if a checker is on break when you are picking the shortest queue.<br>
+Do not consider how many items each customer has or the time the checker will finish with the current customer.<br>

 If two or more checker queues have the same number of customers, use the checker with the lowest number (same as in the regular P5).<br>